 How and when to apply for PPP 2021 first or second draw loans

-Eligible businesses can apply for a first or second draw PPP loans via SBA-approved lenders until March 31, 2021.
-This may be extended or renewed (and likely will be later in 2021).
-Keep checking back for updates.
+Eligible businesses can apply for a first or second draw PPP loans via SBA-approved lenders until May 31, 2021.

 PLEASE NOTE: it is free for businesses to apply for PPP loans.
 If someone says you need to pay a fee to apply for any SBA/PPP loan, find another lender.
 The fees are paid by the SBA, not by the borrower.